Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 What are the biggest benefits of Lapiplasty® 3D Bunion Correction®?

-BRET SMITH, DO: So for me the biggest benefit for the Lapiplasty 3D Correction is number one, I’m restoring the anatomy of the foot back to what it should be.
-I’m taking away an unstable joint in the mid-foot, realigning the access to the first ray at all three planes and helping to restore the function of the foot to what it should be naturally versus what we used to do in the past, which was to take a normal bone, cut it, and deform it, which wasn’t restoring the natural anatomy.
-The other thing that really changed in terms of Lapiplasty for me was the ability to weight bear my patients immediately after surgery in a boot.
-That was a huge help for my patients and their satisfaction as well as their safety, by having their foot on the ground early.
+BRET SMITH, DO: So for me the biggest benefit for the Lapiplasty® 3D Correction® is number one, I’m restoring the anatomy of the foot back to what it should be.
+The other thing that really changed in terms of Lapiplasty® for me was the ability to weight bear my patients immediately after surgery in a boot (typically 3-10 days).1,2 That was a huge help for my patients and their satisfaction as well as their safety, by having their foot on the ground early.

 Will my toe still bend/move after Lapiplasty® 3D Bunion Correction®?